Eating To Win: Nutrition For Optimal Athletic Performance

 Are All Macronutrients the Same?

-“No. Your fats, proteins and carbohydrates need to be high quality,” Dr. Kremer insists.
+The fats, proteins and carbohydrates you consume need to be high quality.
 For example, a cheeseburger contains fats, proteins, and carbohydrates, but the fuel it provides you is low quality.
-Dr. Kremer recommends healthy fats like eggs, almonds, almond butter, peanut butter, and avocado.
-Her ideal carbohydrate choices include whole grain bread, whole wheat crackers and pasta, and brown rice.
-“They have a much better nutritional value than highly processed, sugary carbohydrate sources.”
+Healthy fats like eggs, almonds, almond butter, peanut butter, and avocado.
+Ideal carbohydrate choices include whole grain bread, whole wheat crackers and pasta, and brown rice, which have a better nutritional value than highly processed, sugary carbohydrate sources.

 Can All Athletes Benefit From the Same Diet?